charlieprior/SignUpChallenge/README.md

 Users should be able to:

-- Add their email and submit the form
+- Add their email and submit the for
 - See a success message with their email after successfully submitting the form
 - See form validation messages if:
     - The field is left empty